AhmedSayedSaid/Advanced-Multi-Pump-Control-System/README.md

 5. **Control and Efficiency Algorithms**: The STM32 executes PID and scheduling algorithms for optimal operation.
 6. **User Interaction**: Depending on access level, users can monitor or control the system.

-For more details, see the full documentation which is inside the project folder.
+For more details , see the full documentation which is inside the project folder.